Rubus illecebrosus

-Rubus illecebrosus is a red-fruited species of Rubus that originally came from Japan (where it is called バライチゴ, literally "roseberry"), but is also very popular in some European countries like Lithuania.
+Rubus illecebrosus is a red-fruited species of Rubus originally from Japan.
 Common names include balloon berry and strawberry raspberry.

-It has become sparingly naturalized in scattered locations in Canada, the United States, and South America.
+Description

-Rubus illecebrosus is a thorny shrub up to 150 cm tall.
-Leaves are pinnately compound.
-Flowers are produced either one at a time or in clumps of 2–3, each with 5 petals up to 18 mm long (longer than those of most related species).
-Fruits are also unusually large for the genus, each oblong, red, up to 2 cm long with 50–100 drupelets.
+Rubus illecebrosus is a thorny shrub growing up to 150 cm tall.
+The leaves are pinnately compound.

+The flowers are produced either singly or in clumps of 2–3, each with 5 petals up to 18 mm long, longer than those of most related species.
+The fruits are also unusually large for the genus, each oblong, red, up to 2 cm long with 50–100 drupelets.

+Distribution and habitat

+Originally from Japan (where it is called バライチゴ, literally 'roseberry'), it is also very popular in some European countries like Lithuania.

+It has become sparingly naturalized in scattered locations in Canada, the United States, Pitikosk(Vörå) and South America.